Frequently Asked Questions (FAQs)

 The FWC has held multiple workshops with numerous organizations and agencies discussing various aquatic habitat restoration efforts and other UME related actions.
 The details from the workshops provide FWC and USFWS staff with a more complete picture of some of the potential work being planned for the IRL and surrounding areas and with which partners to engage.

-Minimizing human interaction with manatees during the supplemental feeding trial is a top priority.
+Minimizing human interaction with manatees during the supplemental feeding trial was a top priority.
 USFWS and FWC staff with knowledge of manatee biology, behavior and health issues conduct the feeding.
 Food is delivered to the site and stored in refrigerated trailers.
 The feeding site at the Temporary Field Response Station is relatively small and in proximity to a known warm water aggregation site.
 Public access to the site is prohibited.

 A no-entry zone is in effect.
 In past winters, manatees regularly gathered at this location, so it is reasonable to expect that they will do so again this year.
 The No Entry Zone protects manatees from harm and disturbance within this designated warm-water area, and also protects manatees during response operations associated with a manatee Unusual Mortality Event.